camcinel/251b_pa3/README.md

 - `basic_fcn.py`: contains the constructor for the simple fully convolutional network
 - `resnet.py`: contains the constructor for the pretrained ResNet34
 - `unet.py`: contains the constructor for UNet
+- `fc8.py`: contains the constructor for custom network based on FCN8
-- `train.py`: main file, runnings the training loop
+- `train.py`: main file, runs the training loop